Blog #3

 Many orthodontic owners try to fix systems late at night or between patients when they’re already depleted.

-Sometimes the fastest path forward is having someone outside the day-to-day:
+Sometimes the fastest path forward is having someone outside the day-to-day operation:

 • see patterns you’re too close to notice